Ho Chi Minh City, Vietnam

 The Mekong Delta, also known as the Western Region, is a place in southwestern Vietnam where the Mekong River approaches sea through a network of distributaries.

-The Mekong Delta is called as a “biological treasure trove” because there are over 1,000 animal species has been found in the area such as new species of plants, lizards, fish, and mammals.
+The Mekong Delta is called a “biological treasure trove” because there are over 1,000 animal species that have been found in the area such as new species of plants, lizards, fish, and mammals.

 The local guides during the cruise talk about the history of the region as you explore island lush tropical gardens of the place.